jeremyButtler/freezeTB/README.md

 ## Linux or Mac

-Non arm processors (Not an M chip mac)
+Non arm processors (Not an M chip mac).
+You can skip the mkminimap2 step if you already have minimap2.

 ```
 git clone https://github.com/jeremybuttler/freezeTb
 cd freezeTb
 make
+make mkminimap2
 sudo make install
 make clean